IMAGES: What New Coronavirus Looks Like Under The Microscope

 On Tuesday, the World Health Organization formally named the disease caused by the new coronavirus: COVID-19.

-There have been more than 47,000 laboratory-confirmed cases so far, and more than 1,300 deaths.
+There have been more than 47,000 laboratory-confirmed cases so far and more than 1,300 deaths.
 Cases have been documented in 25 countries, but the vast majority are in China.

 China's Hubei province expanded its criteria for identifying new coronavirus cases on Thursday, which led to a major spike in reported cases there.
 The province added a new category to its reporting: "clinical cases."
-That means patients will be counted, if they exhibit all the symptoms — which include fever, cough and shortness of breath — but have either not been tested or tested negative for the virus itself.
+That means patients will be counted if they exhibit all the symptoms — which include fever, cough and shortness of breath — but have either not been tested or tested negative for the virus itself.

 That sudden spike, caused by the change in reporting, may complicate efforts to track the disease's progression in China.